Has science squeezed God out?

 The New Testament states that the Son of God, incarnate as Jesus, was the one “through whom also he made the universe” (Heb 1:2).
 Elsewhere Jesus is called the Word.
 “In the beginning was the Word, and the Word was with God, and the Word was God.
 He was with God in the beginning.
 Through him all things were made; without him nothing was made that has been made.”
 (John 1:1-3).

 The universe was created by God’s command – he spoke it into being through his infinite majesty and sovereignty.
-Scientifically, that involved the Big Bang and development over the last 13.7 billion years.
+Science says that involved the Big Bang and development over the last 13.7 billion years.

 God sustains all things in existence by his word, otherwise they would be annihilated.
 He holds everything together in mutually beneficial relationship, otherwise the created order would fall apart.